OerdBej/multivitamin_generator/README.md

 - The first page is the introduction, when you click the button, it changes the page and shows the questions
 - In the second page, you can choose one ingredient out of the fruits
 - You can see the progress in the bar at the bottom of the page
-- In the third page you can choose your favorite veggie to add to your smoothie
+- In the third page you can choose your favorite veggie to add to your juice
 - The fourth page, asks you to add one extra vitamin according to your needs
 - With all this, we will generate an extra fruit or veggie to make sure you get all vitamins needed
-- The last page will show you the perfect recipe for a delicious and balanced smoothie
+- The last page will show you the perfect recipe for a delicious and balanced drink!

 > Our project will inovate
-> with the best technology avaiable on the internet
+> with the best technology available on the internet
 > to improve the quality of your meals
 > and add efficiency to your
-> daily intake of the vitamins
+> daily intake of all vitamins
 > needed to make the best
 > of your body and your life!